leeoniya/uPlot/README.md

   },
 ```

-- `from` specifies the key of the scale from which another is derived.
+- `from` specifies the scale on which this one depends.
-- `range` converts `from`'s min/max into the derived's min/max.
+- `range` converts `from`'s min/max into this one's min/max.

 ---
 #### Scale Opts